Ideas for Exercise Motivation

 As you know, we are constantly on the lookout for ideas for exercise motivation that are worth sharing.
 Well, if you don’t know, or aren’t sure, see for yourself.

-We have been thinking about motivation since our website was just a twinkle in our eyes.
+We have been thinking about exercise motivation since we started our fitness journey.
 We even wrote an e-book on it.
-Now we have a life hack that we think will work wonderfully and we really want you to give it a try to see what you think.
+Now we have a life hack that will work wonderfully and we really want you to give it a try to see what you think.

 BUT, before we share, you have to PROMISE to let us know the results – we want to hear back from you in 31 days from when you start your exercise routine.
 You can use the contact page or comments below – we’ll get your message and, if and only IF, you are ok with it, we’ll publish your results on our website.